thriftrw/thriftrw-python/README.rst

 * No code generation.
 The ``.thrift`` files are parsed and compiled in-memory at runtime.
 * No assumptions about how bytes are sent or received.
-The library only concerns itself with serialization and deserialization only.
+The library concerns itself with serialization and deserialization only.
 * Supports Python 2 and 3.
 * Forward and cyclic references in types.